antonhalim/d3-bubble-chart-bk-002-public/README.md

 var exit = node.exit();
 exit.remove();
 ```
 * Check this out in the browser.
-The circle at the very bottom should completely disappear for a half-second before anther circle takes its spot.
+The circle on the far right completely disappear for a half-second before anther circle takes its spot.

 ### Update
 * It's time to make an `update` method that will adjust the radius to accurately resprent the data in the case that the data has changed since the circle was drawn.